Subpart G - Occupational Health and Environmental Controls

 Scope: This standard covers three operations: paragraph (a) - abrasive blasting; paragraph (b) - grinding, polishing and buffing; and paragraph (c) - spray finishing.

-Special Requirements: Inspections, respiratory protection program, operational procedures, references other standards
+Special Requirements: Inspections, respiratory protection program, NIOSH approved, respirators, operational procedures, safety shoes, eye and face protection, references other standards

 1910.94(a)(3)(i)(e) - Slit abrasive-resistant baffles shall be installed in multiple sets at all small access openings where dust might escape, and shall be inspected regularly and replaced when needed.